botwillacceptanything/botwillacceptanything/projects/r2d2/README.md

-# Round-Robin Dispatcher Development (R2D2) a.k.a.
-"Network of Guinea Pigs"
+# Round-Robin Dispatcher Development (R2D2)

-Abstract: Protocol for testing new BWAA code.
+Abstract: Protocol for testing new BWAA code

-Purpose: spread the risk of testing new code
+Purpose: Spread the risk of testing new code

-New file: network.js (a.k.a. "the public bwaadcasting system" (PBWAAS)
+New file: net.js behave.js

 ## Main Section